superfly/docs/app-guides/continuous-deployment-with-github-actions.html.md

     Note that the `go-example`’s default branch is currently `master`.
 If you’re using a different app, yours might be `main`.
 Change the `fly.yml` file accordingly.

 8. Commit your changes and push them up to GitHub.
-You should be pushing two new files: `fly.toml`, the Fly App configuration file, and `fly.yml`, the GitHub action file.
+You should be pushing two new files: `fly.toml`, the [Fly Launch](/docs/apps/) configuration file, and `fly.yml`, the GitHub action file.

 Then the magic happens - The push triggers a deploy, and from now on whenever you push a change, the app will automatically be redeployed.